TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 permalink: /en
 ---

-# Information

-The presented website is something in the shape of a personal portfolio.
-It aims to present my programming qualifications.
-This is done by presenting examples of created tools/applications.

 ## Briefly about me

-Java programmer (Junior level) plus frontend, without formal commercial experience in programming.
-I have several projects of utility tools (also implemented on servers) that, for example, support my and others' work in the production plant.
-"Technical and IT" studies (master), Postgraduate studies in Programming in **Java** [`more`](#more-about-me)
+I have one year of experience as a Junior Software Developer in a company from the financial industry.
+In addition, I have several years of non-commercial experience in creating utility tools (also implemented on servers), which, for example, have supported my work and the work of others in the production plant in the past.
+I have "Technical and IT" studies (master) and Postgraduate studies in Programming in **Java** [`more`](#more-about-me)

 ## Technologies

 - Java;
+- Kotlin;
 - Python (basic);
+- PHP (basic);
-- JavaScript;
+- JavaScript, TypeScript;
 - HTML, CSS;
 - MySQL;
 - Frameworks, interfaces and standards:
 	- JakartaEE;
 	- Spring Framework;
 	- JDBC, JPA, Hibernate, CRUD;
-	- AngularJS;
+	- Angular, AngularJS;
 	- MySQL;
 	- Jenkins

 ## Skills

-* Intermediate level of Java language;;
+* Knowledge of Java at an intermediate level, as well as Kotlin and experience in developing applications in these languages;
-* Ability to work with JavaScript, HTML and CSS;
+* Ability to work with HTML, CSS, JavaScript as well as the Angular and AngularJS frameworks and experience in developing services with Angular;
-* Basic level of Python;
+* Basic knowledge of other languages, such as Python, PHP;
-* Knowledge of databases and SQL;
+* Knowledge and experience with relational databases and SQL, and to a lesser extent with non-relational databases;
-* Basic knowledge of version control and continuous integration and delivery tools (CI/CD) (GIT, Jenkins, Docker)
+* Basic knowledge of version control and continuous integration and delivery tools (CI/CD) (GIT, Jenkins, Docker);
+* Experience and ability to cooperate in a team of programmers using version control systems;
+* Experience of working in Agile methodologies.

 ## Practical skills

-* Working in the appropriate development environment (such as IntelliJ, Spring Tool Suite or Android Studio), choosing the right dependencies and the ability to create a project in **Java** (traditional or web applications, also for Android systems);
+* Working in the appropriate development environment (such as IntelliJ, Spring Tool Suite or Android Studio), choosing the right dependencies and the ability to create a project in **Java** or **Kotlin** (traditional or web applications, also for Android systems);

 * Creating a database that will cooperate with the project: establishing a connection with the database, using object-relational mapping technology in communication between the application logic and the database;